genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ### generateDao

-import GenerateDao from '/snippet/_generate_DAO.md'
+Import GenerateDao from '/snippet/_generate_DAO.md'

 <GenerateDao />

-After running it, you have the DAOs (i.e. data repos) automatically generated from the tables and available to be imported in your code.
+After running this, you have the DAOs (i.e. data repos) automatically generated from the tables and available to be imported in your code.

 ## 3. Add business logic
 We have a table; now we want to be able to see its content and create new entries.